ARS-SWRC/GEE-KGCC/README.md

 | ------ | ------ | ------ |
 | - | - | - |

-Returns a map of visualization parameters including the minimum value (1), maximum value (30), and a commonly used color scheme for KGCC.
+Returns a `dict` of visualization parameters including the minimum value (1), maximum value (30), and a commonly used color scheme for KGCC.
 Only needed when visualizing with geemaps.

 ## Test Example
 The `geekgcc_test.ipynb` notebook is available to test the functionality of geekgcc.